-We will continue to raise awareness within our labour supply chains through our supplier and partner code of conduct, due diligence process and speak up lines.
+We will continue to raise awareness within our labour supply chains through our supplier and partner code of conduct, strengthening our due diligence processes (including enhanced due diligence and supplier audits) and through promotion of the speak up lines.

-For 2024 we will continue to focus on mapping our risks, including relating to recruitment processes and we will focus on embedding our standards in high-risk locations.
-The risk mapping will be supported by an external service provider specialized in analysing political, economic, social and environmental risks, based on our 2023 data.
+For 2025 we will continue to focus on mapping our risks, including relating to recruitment processes and we will focus on embedding our standards in higher-risk locations.